cosmiconfig/cosmiconfig/README.md

 - Starting from `process.cwd()` (or some other directory defined by the `searchFrom` argument to [`search()`]), look for configuration objects in the following places:
   1. A `goldengrahams` property in a `package.json` file.
   2. A `.goldengrahamsrc` file with JSON or YAML syntax.
+  3. A `.goldengrahamsrc.json` file.
+  4. A `.goldengrahamsrc.yaml` or `.goldengrahamsrc.yml` file.
-  3. A `goldengrahams.config.js` JS file exporting the object.
+  5. A `goldengrahams.config.js` JS file exporting the object.
 - If none of those searches reveal a configuration object, move up one directory level and try again.
   So the search continues in `./`, `../`, `../../`, `../../../`, etc., checking the same places in each directory.
 - Continue searching until arriving at your home directory (or some other directory defined by the cosmiconfig option [`stopDir`]).